NATIONAL PRESIDENTIAL JOKE DAY

 National Presidential Joke Day is observed annually on August 11.

-A day to recognize the humor often found and yet not so appreciated in the highest office in the land, National Presidental Day offers a nod to the gaffes, social missteps and sometimes downright hilarious mistakes presidents make.
-During an election year, the scrutiny of the constituency can be brutal; the presidential candidates should be prepared to handle the presidential joke.
+During an election year, the scrutiny of the constituency can be brutal.
+The presidential candidates should be prepared to handle the presidential joke.
 The citizenry will be listening!

 National Presidential Joke Day began on August 11, 1984.
-During a sound check for his Saturday evening radio broadcast, President Ronald Reagan joked, “My fellow Americans, I’m pleased to tell you today that I’ve signed legislation that will outlaw Russia forever.
+During a soundcheck for his Saturday evening radio broadcast, President Ronald Reagan joked, “My fellow Americans, I’m pleased to tell you today that I’ve signed legislation that will outlaw Russia forever.
 We begin bombing in five minutes.”
 Since 1982, the networks had agreed comments made during sound checks were off the record.
-However, it was leaked to the general public and CBS eventually broadcast the recording on its Monday evening report.
+However, someone leaked the recording to the general public.
+Eventually, CBS broadcast the recording on its Monday evening report.
 Critics blasted Reagan as being unpresidential, and others considered the joke harmless under most circumstances.